 4. Your immune system suffers.

-You can imagine that spending hours in a confined space, with hundreds of strangers from all around the world, all while breathing in recycled air can severely impact your immune system.
-Catching a cold is 100 times higher on an airplane because not only are you exposed to tons of germs, but the fatigue and jet lag can even switch off genes that are linked to the immune system.
+You can imagine that spending hours in a confined space, with hundreds of strangers from all around the world, all while breathing in recycled air can impact your immune system.
+Catching a cold is 100 times higher on an airplane because not only are you exposed to tons of germs, but the fatigue and jet lag can even switch off immune system response.

 This means that frequent flyers have a suppressed immune system and therefore aren't as well equipped to fight off colds and viruses compared to people who travel less frequently.

 5. You will become bloated.

 When you fly, your body goes into an immediate state of stress.
 When we are stressed, all of our body's energy goes to support our vital functions - like breathing and keeping our heart beating.
 What does this mean for digestion?
 Well, the blood in our digestive tract get rerouted to support our vital functions so there is a lot less energy to digest the food you eat.

 Your under-functioning digestive system will have a harder time digesting the unhealthy, nutrient depleted plane food, and the air pressure changes cause build-ups of gas - it's clear why we feel bloated and experience all sorts of digestive disturbances while we fly.